 2. Government relations and advocacy efforts to address legislative and regulatory issues related to sleep, alertness and safety, such as drowsy driving prevention and later school start times for high school students. .
 In addition, NSF advocates for federal funding of public health research and educational initiatives at the Centers for Disease Control and Prevention and National Institutes of Health.
 Government relations staff works regularly with federal agencies as well as members and staff of key congressional committees to increase public health and safety related to sleep.

-3. Support of research through NSF’s Pickwick Postdoctoral Research Fellowships.
-To date, NSF has awarded more than $2.3 million to young Pickwick Fellows.
-In addition, our highly respected and often quoted annual survey, the Sleep in America poll, reports how sleep impacts America’s health, lifestyle, safety and productivity.
+3. Support of research through our highly respected and often quoted annual survey, the Sleep in America poll, reporting how sleep impacts America’s health, lifestyle, safety and productivity.
 The poll covers specific topics and populations.
-The 2008 Sleep in America poll addressed sleep, productivity and the work place.
 Past polls have focused on women, teens, adults, children and the aged to name a few.

 4. Outreach to healthcare providers to enhance primary care givers' understanding of sleep-related problems and effective treatments and to provide sleep medicine clinicians with educational tools to help them make positive changes within their communities.
 Publications targeted toward medical professionals include Sleep Medicine Alert, a newsletter showcasing a variety of topics including obstructive sleep apnea and restless legs syndrome, and "white papers" on topics such as insomnia and melatonin.